solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 - Each tier supports a maximum number of databases (when not in cluster mode).
 If you have more than the default of `16`, be sure that you pick a tier to migrate too that has support for all source databases.

-- Although you can cluster enable the premium tier, in doing so, you will only be able to support the `db0` database.
+- Although you can cluster enable the premium (Enterprise tiers are cluster enabled by default), in doing so, you will only be able to support the `db0` database.
 If you are using a tool that supports migrating databases, you will need to ensure that you move all source databases to the `db0` database in the target.

 - You cannot cluster enable `Basic` or `Standard` tiers so migrating via cluster failover is not an option.
 You can cluster enable a premium instance, but it will become part of its own cluster and you cannot use it to cluster failover.

-- Once you cluster enabled the premium instance, it will communication over the Redis cluster protocol.
+- Once you cluster enabled the premium instance or use an Enterprise Tier instance, it will communicate over the [Redis cluster protocol](https://redis.io/topics/cluster-spec).

 ### Redis Modules